SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    to two different associated values on the same enum would violate exclusivity.

-..
-XXX A nonmutating method has a read access to 'self'
+.. docnote:: A nonmutating method has a read access to 'self'

-..
-XXX A nonmutating method has a write access to 'self'
+.. docnote:: A nonmutating method has a write access to 'self'

 ::